Storm (Marvel Comics): Creation

 Storm was created to appear as part of an ensemble: The "all-new, all-different X-Men", a re-invention of the traditional X-Men team of the 1960s that had fallen out of popularity.
 This new team replaced the previous members with the exception of Cyclops, who remained.
 This team differed greatly from the original.
 Unlike in the early issues of the original series, the new team was not made up of teenagers and they also had a more diverse background.
 Marvel's corporate owners, Cadence Industries, had suggested the new team should be international, feeling it needed characters with "foreign appeal".
 So each character was from a different country with varying cultural and philosophical beliefs, and all were already well-versed in using their mutant powers.

-In addition to Storm, from Kenya, the new X-Men included Cyclops (United States) alongside the newly created Colossus (from the Soviet Union/Russia), Nightcrawler (from West Germany/Germany), and Thunderbird (a Native American of Apache descent), and three previously introduced characters: Banshee (from Ireland), Sunfire (from Japan), and Wolverine (from Canada).
+First introduced in Giant-Size X-Men (1975), the new X-Men featured the newly created Colossus (from the Soviet Union/Russia), Nightcrawler (from West Germany/Germany), and Thunderbird (a Native American of Apache descent), along with Storm, from Kenya.
+The team also included four previously introduced characters: Cyclops (United States), Banshee (from Ireland), Sunfire (from Japan), and Wolverine (from Canada).

-Storm was an amalgam of two characters Cockrum created: The Black Cat and Typhoon.
+Storm was an amalgam of two characters Cockrum created: The Black Cat (not to be confused with the Spider-Man supporting character) and Typhoon.
 The Black Cat had Storm's costume, minus the cape, and was submitted for the new X-Men's original lineup.
 However, during a hiatus in the new X-Men project, other female cat characters like Tigra were introduced, making the Black Cat redundant.

 Since the creative team did not want the X-Men to have an all-male lineup, editor Roy Thomas suggested that Cockrum make his character Typhoon, designed as a male, into the woman of the group.
 Cockrum liked the idea and outfitted Typhoon with The Black Cat's costume, a cape, and a new haircut with white hair.
 His collaborators feared that Storm's white hair would make her look like a grandmother, but Cockrum, confident that he could consistently draw the character so that she would appear young, insisted on this aspect of her appearance.